Aviation Operations with Commercial Pilot Training BSc (Hons)

 Year 2

-In Year 2 you are taught the specialised topics required for pilot training.
+In Year 2, you will study the specialised topics required for commercial pilot training.

-You can follow either a modular or integrated approach to ATPL.
-To enrol in the modular approach, you must complete the Private Pilot Licence (PPL) in Year 1, as this is a regulatory prerequisite for admission to an ATPL theory course.
+You will follow a modular approach to ATPL theory.
+To enrol on the modular route, you must complete a Private Pilot Licence (PPL) in Year 1, as this is a regulatory prerequisite for admission to an ATPL theory course.

-All flight training costs are covered by the learner and are not included in the degree programme fee.
+All flight-training and CAA examination costs are the responsibility of the student and are not included in the degree programme fee.

 Core modules